NCAS-CMS/cfa-conventions/source/cfa.md

 aggregated data.

-An aggregated variable must not define any of techniques for the reduction of dataset size, such as (but no limited to) packing, compression by gathering, discrete sampling geometry ragged array representations, etc. However, any individual fragment may be packed or compressed, with the understanding that the fragment's data will be
+An aggregated variable must not define any of techniques for the reduction of dataset size, such as (but not limited to) packing, compression by gathering, discrete sampling geometry ragged array representations, etc. However, any individual fragment may be packed or compressed, with the understanding that the fragment's data will be